flurfunk/flurfunk-web/README.md

 Deploying the WAR to Nexus
 --------------------------

-After completing the above step of creating a WAR, you can deploy it to Nexus like this:
+After creating a WAR, you can deploy it to Nexus like this:

     lein pom temp/pom.xml